 a) Share information that people will care about

-- Consistent: Produce content regularly to build interest.
+• Consistent: Produce content regularly to build interest.
 This content should also be consistent with your overall branding.
 You should feel free to adjust the style to fit the needs of different platforms.
-However, overall you should have one cohesive brand voice.
+Overall, have one cohesive brand voice.

 b) Create a central content hub